 However, ECHA notes that your adaptation does not meet the specific rules for adaptation of Annex IX, Section 9.1.5., column 2.
-Firstly, as discussed in points 5-7 above, the acute aquatic toxicity information you have used as basis for PNEC derivation and the current Chemical Safety Assessment (CSA) for environment cannot be considered acceptable.
-Secondly, the ready biodegradability data available in the technical dossier cannot be considered reliable, as discussed in point 10. below.
-As a result, the exposure assessment based on the conclusion that the substance is ready biodegradable is currently not reliable.
-For these two reasons, the CSA including the exposure assessment and the risk characterisation sections cannot, with the available information, be used to adapt this information requirement.
+The results of short-term studies included in the technical dossier cannot be used to conclude on the risks of the registered substance in the aquatic environment for the following reasons.
+First, as discussed in point 4. above, the short-term fish information used as basis for PNEC derivation and the current Chemical Safety Assessment (CSA) cannot be considered acceptable.
+Second, in the current PNEC derivation you have not used the study giving rise to the highest concern, i.e. the short-term toxicity testing on invertebrates (IUCLID section 6.1.3) study, on the registered substance; where the lowest effect value was observed (48h EC50 of 54 mg a.i./L).
+As discussed in point 7. below, you have not adequately justified why you have not used the study showing the highest concern as the key study.
+For these two reasons, the PNEC derivation and consequent risk characterisation are currently not reliable.
+Therefore, the CSA cannot, with the available information, be used to adapt this information requirement.